Terms and conditions

 Services provided by us

-The programme fee includes the following: accepting the application; matriculating the student onto their programme (and providing a letter to confirm this where requested); liaison with the Western Orthodox University as the awarding body (where applicable); issuing correspondence relating to and confirming the student’s learning contract; issuing an invoice for fees received (where requested); assigning the student to a Mentor who will provide academic guidance; assessing all academic work and providing feedback to the student as applicable; providing any help and advice requested on a general basis, by email; issuing a letter stating completion of academic requirements upon request; issuing graduation documentation consisting usually of a certificate and supplement (the supplement may not be applicable for certain courses and may either be omitted or replaced with another document); providing advice on further study at OXCEL, the Western Orthodox University or an affiliated institution, including advice and help with the dual degree validation schemes with the Universidad Empresarial de Costa Rica (UNEM) and City University, Cambodia, which are applicable to the Western Orthodox University.
+The programme fee includes the following: accepting the application; matriculating the student onto their programme (and providing a letter to confirm this where requested); liaison with the Western Orthodox University as the awarding body (where applicable); issuing correspondence relating to and confirming the student’s learning contract; issuing an invoice for fees received (where requested); assigning the student to a Mentor who will provide academic guidance; assessing all academic work and providing feedback to the student as applicable; providing any help and advice requested on a general basis, by email; issuing a letter stating completion of academic requirements upon request; issuing graduation documentation consisting usually of a certificate and supplement (the supplement may not be applicable for certain courses and may either be omitted or replaced with another document); providing advice on further study at OXCEL, the Western Orthodox University or an affiliated institution, including advice and help with the dual degree validation schemes with the above listed universities, which are applicable to the Western Orthodox University.